Mxx1029/WhatToDo-App/README.md

 - (slightly) longer description: You can look up events by category and/or date.
 If you signup/login, you can also list your own events, share them and make a wishlist of events you like.
 - MVP (Minimal Viable Product):
   - list of events on current day
-  - search by category
+  - filter by category
-  - search by date
+  - filter by date
   - registration/login
   - create event listing